APPROACHING DEADLINE: Khang & Khang LLP Announces Securities Class Action Lawsuit against United States Steel Corporation and Reminds Investors with Losses Over $100,000 to Contact the Firm

-IRVINE, CA / ACCESSWIRE / June 15, 2017 / Khang & Khang LLP (the "Firm") announces a securities class action lawsuit against United States Steel Corporation ("U.S. Steel" or the "Company") (NYSE: X).
-Investors, who purchased or otherwise acquired shares between November 1, 2016 and April 25, 2017, inclusive (the "Class Period"), are encouraged to contact the Firm before July 3, 2017, the lead plaintiff motion deadline.
+IRVINE, CA / ACCESSWIRE / June 21, 2017 / Khang & Khang LLP (the "Firm") announces a securities class action lawsuit against United States Steel Corporation ("U.S. Steel" or the "Company") (NYSE: X).
+Investors who purchased or otherwise acquired U.S. Steel shares between November 1, 2016 and April 25, 2017, inclusive (the "Class Period"), are encouraged to contact the Firm before July 3, 2017, the lead plaintiff motion deadline.

 If you purchased U.S. Steel shares during the Class Period, please contact Joon M. Khang, Esq., of Khang & Khang LLP, 18101 Von Karman Avenue, 3rd Floor, Irvine, CA 92612, by telephone at (949) 419-3834, or by e-mail at joon@khanglaw.com.